pgroenbaek/shapeio/README.md

 ### Load a shape from a file

 To load a shape from disk, use the `shapeio.load` function.
-Note that the shape file must be uncompressed beforehand.
+Note that the shape file must be decompressed beforehand.
 Otherwise, you will get a `ShapeCompressedError`.

-See the [shapecompress](https://github.com/pgroenbaek/shapecompress) module for instructions on how to decompress a shape.
+See the [pyffeditc](https://github.com/pgroenbaek/pyffeditc) or [pytkutils](https://github.com/pgroenbaek/pytkutils) modules for how to decompress a shape, depending on if you want to use the `ffeditc_unicode.exe` utility or the `TK.MSTS.Tokens.dll` library by Okrasa Ghia.

 ```python
 import shapeio